davidfoliveira/node-proletariat/README.md

 # proletariat: distributed job processing on node.js made simple

 `proletariat` is a simple and distributed job processing software made in node.js.
-On the current state, proletariat is single threaded.

 # Installing